Sundqvist scores 2 before injury, Blues beat Lightning 4-3

 Cirelli tied it 2-all with 8:21 left in the second when he dove into the crease to poke a loose puck into the net.
 He has five goals in the last six games.

 NOTES: Lightning C Steven Stamkos (lower body) sat out his third straight game but took part in the morning skate. … Blues D Jay Bouwmeester ended a 13-game point drought with an assist on Sundqvist’s short-handed goal.
-C Tyler Bozak, pointless in eight games, had two assists. … Tampa Bay D Erik Cernak served the first of a two-game suspension for elbowing Buffalo D Rasmus Dahlin on Monday. … Blues D Robert Bortuzzo sat out the second of his four-game suspension for cross-checking Nashville’s Viktor Arvidsson on Saturday. … The teams completed their two-game season series in a nine-day span.
+C Tyler Bozak, pointless in the previous eight games, had two assists. … Tampa Bay D Erik Cernak served the first of a two-game suspension for elbowing Buffalo D Rasmus Dahlin on Monday. … Blues D Robert Bortuzzo sat out the second of his four-game suspension for cross-checking Nashville’s Viktor Arvidsson on Saturday. … The teams completed their two-game season series in a nine-day span.
 The Blues won the other meeting 3-1 in St. Louis last week.

 UP NEXT